 3. Understanding Worldbuilding in Your Fantasy Novel

-‘London, 1980’, you write, and your readers have some clue what you’re referring to.
-‘Gulgaroth, in the Year of the Ape’, and you have a lot more explaining – and thinking – to do.
+London, 1980’, you write, and your readers have some clue what you’re referring to.
+‘Gulgaroth, in the Year of the Ape’, and you have much more explaining and thinking to do.

 Consider all the world-building a fantasy writer has to do before even starting the story:

-- Drawing maps
+1. Drawing maps

-- Creating the different species
+2. Creating the different species

-- Creating new cosmologies
+3. Creating new cosmologies

-- Mapping out the rise and fall of multiple imaginary kingdoms
+4. Mapping out the rise and fall of multiple imaginary kingdoms

 Ever played Dungeons & Dragons?
 Seen how chunky those rule books are?
 If not, check out the picture below:

 Those are just the basic ones.
 The literature outlining the races, climate, demography, history, and cultures of the world of Faerun, in which the game is set, is immense.
-This gives you a good idea of the complexity of world-design.
+This gives you a good idea of the complexity of world design.

 When it comes to how to write a fantasy novel, you have to create an immersive, believable universe for your readers to get lost in.
-You want a make-believe world that’s as rich and vivid as the one we live in.
+You want a make-believe world as rich and vivid as the one we live in.

 Different Types of Worlds

 Some fantasy series are set in multiple imaginary worlds, like Diane Wynne Jones’ Chrestomanci series.
-A series of parallel worlds is the setting for the action in this story requiring an even larger imaginative conception.
+A series of parallel worlds is the setting for the action in this story, requiring an even larger imaginative conception.

 Dual Worlds